xxyzzzq/quex/trunk/quex/engine/analyzer/examine/00-README.txt

 This file describes the theoretical background for the process applied by Quex used to reduce the number of actions or to postpone actions.
-Any write action that can be avoided may bring heave performance increase, due to avoided cache misses.
+Any write action that can be avoided may bring heavy performance increase, due to avoided cache misses.
 Every action is preferred to be postponed, because earlier states are passed more often than later states.